kingslay/KSPlayer/README.md

 ![License](https://img.shields.io/badge/license-GPL-blue.svg)
 # KSPlayer

-KSPlayer is a powerful media play framework for iOS, tvOS, macOS, xrOS, visionOS, Mac Catalyst, SwiftUI, Apple Silicon M1 .
+KSPlayer is a powerful media play framework for iOS, tvOS, macOS, xrOS, visionOS, Mac Catalyst. based on AVPlayer and FFmpeg, support AppKit/UIKit/SwiftUI.

 English | [简体中文](./README_CN.md)

+## Communication

+If you have a commercial project that requires a custom player, or would like to receive a paid consultation, please email me.

+- Email : kingslay@icloud.com

+## License
+KSPlayer defaults to the GPL license (requires open-sourcing your own project code), and we hope everyone will consciously respect the licensing agreement of the KSPlayer project.
+Additionally, there is a paid version that adopts the LGPL license (contact us).

+If due to commercial reasons, you prefer not to adhere to the GPL license  or the LGPL license, you can contact us.
+Through our authorization, you can obtain a more flexible licensing agreement.

 ## Features
 Functional differences between GPL version and LGPL version